Skip to content

 Workarounds

-For unsupported patterns, you can use the explicit CEL escape hatch:
+For unsupported patterns, use the explicit CEL escape hatch:

 typescript